New York Rangers: Return to the playoffs (2005–2011)

-In the 2011–12 New York Rangers season, the team finished as the top seed in the Eastern Conference, recording 51 wins and 109 points.
-Their leading scorer was Marian Gaborik, who finished the season with 41 goals and 76 points while playing all 82 games.
-In the first round of the playoffs, the Rangers faced the eighth-seeded Ottawa Senators.
-After falling behind 3–2 in the series, the Rangers bounced back to win Game 6 in Ottawa as well as Game 7 at home.
-In the next round, the Rangers once again faced the Capitals.
-In Game 3, Gaborik scored to win 14:41 into the third overtime, giving the Rangers a 2–1 lead in the series, but Washington came back to tie the series 2–2 in Game 4.
-Washington was up by one during the final minutes of Game 5 when Joel Ward committed a high-sticking double-minor.
-Richards scored to tie with just 6.6 seconds remaining, and in overtime, defenseman Marc Staal scored on the second penalty of the double-minor just 1:35 into overtime.
-Rangers went on to win the series 4–3, sending them to the Eastern Conference finals for the first time since 1997.
-In the conference finals, they faced the New Jersey Devils, a major divisional rival.
-After leading the series 2–1, the Rangers lost 3 games in a row, losing Game 6 in New Jersey with a goal by Devils forward Adam Henrique at 1:03 in overtime, giving the Devils a 4–2 series win and ending the Rangers' season.
+Return to the Stanley Cup Final and third Presidents' Trophy (2011–2016)

-Return to the Finals and third Presidents' Trophy
+In the 2011–12 season, the team finished as the top seed in the Eastern Conference, recording 51 wins and 109 points.
+Lunqvist was awarded the Vezina Trophy for the League's best goaltender.
+In the playoffs, they defeated both the Senators and Capitals in seven games respectively.
+In the conference finals, they faced the New Jersey Devils.
+After leading the series 2–1, the Rangers lost the next three games, losing game six to New Jersey in overtime.

 On July 23, 2012, the Rangers traded Brandon Dubinsky, Artem Anisimov, Tim Erixon and a 2013 first-round draft pick to the Columbus Blue Jackets in exchange for Rick Nash, Steven Delisle, and a 2013 conditional third-round pick.
-At the 2013 NHL trade deadline on April 3, the Rangers then traded Marian Gaborik and Steven Delisle to Columbus for Derick Brassard, Derek Dorsett, John Moore, and a 2014 sixth-round draft pick.
-After the Rangers were eliminated in the second round of the playoffs by Boston, management fired head coach John Tortorella, and on June 21, 2013, general manager Glen Sather formally introduced former Canucks head coach Alain Vigneault as Tortorella's replacement.
+At the 2013 trade deadline on April 3, the Rangers traded Marian Gaborik and Steven Delisle to Columbus for Derick Brassard, Derek Dorsett, John Moore, and a 2014 sixth-round draft pick.
+After the Rangers were eliminated in the second round of the playoffs by Boston, management fired head coach John Tortorella.
+On June 21, 2013, general manager Glen Sather formally introduced former Canucks head coach Alain Vigneault as Tortorella's replacement.